samwel-mongare/samwel-mongare/README.md

 - 💞️ I’m looking to collaborate in the building of web & mobile applications
 - 🎵: My hobbies are watching tech related youtube channels and listening to songs.
 - 📫 You can reach me via mail: mongaresams@gmail.com
+- Currently looking for new opportunities
+- I am available for hire
 </br>

 #### Skills: